voltace/browser-cookies/README.md

 # tiny-cookies
-Tiny cookie library for the browser
+Tiny CommonJS cookies library for the browser - under development